Teaching Entrepreneurship in Schools: Experiential Approach

 Learning material available in 6 languages: English, German, Italian, Romanian, Croatian, Slovene.

 "Teachers can change lives with just the right mix of chalk and challenges." – Joyce Meyer

-Icebreakers, personal learning & action plan, introduction to entrepreneurship.
-Managing pupils’ expectations about the entrepreneurship course, challenges of technology in entrepreneurship.
-How to include icebreakers into the entrepreneurship course.
+We continue with an introduction to entrepreneurship, managing pupils’ expectations about such course, including icebreakers and the challenges of technology in entrepreneurship. .
 Entrepreneurial activities in a classroom: 5 € challenge etc.

 Challenges in teaching entrepreneurship.

 Evaluation and farewell.

 Documentation and certificates of attendance.

 * Some changes in the programme are possible - the content of the course is always adapted to the participants previous knowledge, expectations and requirements.

 The participants receive the Informational Booklet a few weeks prior to the start of the course.